 Analysis

 Cost-effectiveness results were calculated over the trial time-horizon (18 months) and were informed using estimates of primary caregiver and child costs and QALYs that control for relevant participant co-variables.
 Regression analyses controlled for treatment allocation, child age, adult age, child gender, highest qualification, and relationship status.
 Baseline HRQoL scores were also included as covariates in primary caregiver QALY regression analyses in order to control for imbalances in baseline utility values between arms [29].
 Controlling for baseline costs was explored as a scenario analysis [30].
-For the cost analysis, generalised linear models were used to account for the nature of cost data (i.e. mass point at zero, non-negative, skewed) [31].
+For the cost analysis, generalised linear models using a log link and gamma family form were used to account for the nature of cost data (i.e. mass point at zero, non-negative, skewed) [31].
 For the QALY analysis, ordinary least square regressions were used.
 In line with UK guidelines, costs and QALYs were discounted at 3.5% per annum [25].
-Multiple imputation by chained equations was used to impute missing cost, outcome and income data; the subsequent analysis of multiple imputed data sets followed Rubin’s rules [32,33].
+Multiple imputation by chained equations with predictive mean matching was used to impute missing cost, outcome and income data; the subsequent analysis of multiple imputed data sets followed Rubin’s rules [32,33].
+Analyses supporting the reliability of the imputation model are provided in Appendix 6 in Supplementary Materials.

 Cost-effectiveness results included: adjusted mean cost and QALY estimates, incremental cost-effectiveness ratios (ICERs), incremental net-health benefits (INHB) and probabilities of alternatives being the most costly, effective, and cost-effective strategy.
 Results were presented for primary caregivers, children, and the dyad (overall) with ICERs representing the cost per additional QALY of E-SEE Steps compared to SAU, and INHB the health gain from E-SEE Steps (in QALYs) above the opportunity cost of its additional expenditure (i.e. the health which would have otherwise been generated elsewhere with those resources) [28].
 Monte Carlo simulation using the Cholesky decomposition method of error propagation was employed to capture uncertainty in the estimates [34].
 Measures of cost-effectiveness were considered using threshold values used by the UK’s Department for Health [35] (£15,000 per QALY) and National Institute for Health and Care Excellence [25] (£20,000 and £30,000 per QALY).
 Sensitivity analyses were conducted deterministically.
 The analysis was prespecified in a health economic analysis plan [19].